Last Updated 30/10/2022.

 If you find yourself at a good British street food market or food fair you’re as likely to find curry as roast beef and Yorkshire pudding.
 German sausages sit alongside French crepes.
 We’ll serve food from every nation.
 I can’t think of a real British street food that is popular today.
 If you can, let me know!

 British Food, Where to Find Good British Food?

 I would strongly recommend searching for great British food in our farmers’ markets.
 You will find the bakers, bee-keepers, vegetable growers, cheesemakers and quality livestock producers at the markets.

 You’ll be able to discover what is grown and harvested locally and be able to tap into the small-scale quality providers, not the commercial mass-producers.

 If you’re looking for fish and chips look for reviews.
 A town might have just one quality fish and chip shop, find it.
 Stay away from food outlets aimed just at tourists, find restaurants and cafes that care about repeat custom.

 British Food is Great!

 Is British food the best cuisine in the world?
 No, I don’t think so, absolutely not.
 I’d give that honour to either Thailand, Vietnam, or India.
+Southeast Asian food probably wins for me.
 However, British food is not, by any stretch of the imagination, bad.
-A lot depends on the cook and the quality of the ingredients, but done properly British food is superb.
+A lot depends on the cook and the quality of the ingredients but done properly British food is superb.
 One of the big reasons foreign tourist may have run into bad food in Britain is, sadly, unscrupulous vendors making a quick buck out of tourists.
-It happens in every country because unfortunately they don’t care if you come back or not.
+It happens in every country because unfortunately, they don’t care if you come back or not.
 If you still think British food is bad, tell me why in the comments, I’d love to know more.